-Shilo Brooks is Faculty Director of the Engineering Leadership Program and an affiliated faculty member in the Herbst Program for Engineering, Ethics & Society.
+Shilo Brooks is Faculty Director of the Engineering Leadership Program, Associate Faculty Director of the Benson Center for the Study of Western Civilization; and an affiliated faculty member in the Herbst Program for Engineering, Ethics & Society, and the Lockheed Martin Engineering Management Program.
 His research, teaching, and writing focus on leadership, political theory, and the relationship between politics, science, and culture.
-His latest book, Nietzsche's Culture War, examines Friedrich Nietzsche's critiques of modern culture and modern science.
+His book Nietzsche's Culture War examines Friedrich Nietzsche's critiques of modern culture and modern science.
 Additional areas of research interest include American political thought, liberal education, and the history of science.

 Political Philosophy and Theory, Leadership, Liberal Education, American Political Thought, History of Science, Continental Philosophy,

 ENLP 2000 - Leadership, Fame and Failure